 Transportation Security Administration, DHS.

 The Transportation Security Administration (TSA) invites public comment on one currently approved Information Collection Request (ICR), Office of Management and Budget (OMB) control number 1652-0034, abstracted below that we will submit to OMB for renewal in compliance with the Paperwork Reduction Act (PRA).
-The ICR describes the nature of the information collection and its expected burden.
-The collection involves the Federal Air Marshal Service (FAMS) maintenance of a database of all Federal, State and local law enforcement Start Printed Page 7625agencies that have received the Law Enforcement Officer (LEO) Flying Armed Training course.
+The ICR describes the nature of the information collection and its expected burden The collection involves the Federal Air Marshal Service (FAMS) maintenance of a database of all Federal, State and local law enforcement agencies that have received the Law Enforcement Officer (LEO) Flying Armed Training course.